 The A-Team story is a massive one; they were undoubtedly the most visible face of the General during those difficult years of its production (1982 -1996).
 Anybody who ever walked into a rental counter during the A-poch was all too likely to find themselves in these all-too familiar surroundings.
 Let’s face it; the interiors of these GM fleet queens were much more likely to be remembered than their totally forgettable exteriors.

 Stepping into your Hertz Century was like a preview of the visit you were just about to make to your parents’ house: highly predictable: decade after decade, the (mostly) same furniture and decor, everything in its familiar place.
-The slightly roarty thrumm of the Buick V6 was like your father’s voice: you could recognize it anywhere, under any of the millions of GM cars it powered.
-And the Century’s handling was like Mom’s bland home cooking.
-Predictable, but uninspired.
-The whole experience was comforting, in a way; but you were always glad to get home to the more eclectic surroundings of your own house and car, not to mention Mexican and Japanese food.
+The slightly roarty thrumm of the Buick V6 was like your father’s voice: you could recognize it anywhere, under any of the millions of GM cars it powered, including his Buick Skylark.
+And the Century’s handling was like Mom’s bland cooking: Predictable, but uninspired.
+The whole experience was comforting, in a way; but you were always glad to get home to the more eclectic surroundings of your own house and car, not to mention Mexican and Asian food.

-Before I lose my story thread, I was on a business trip to Chicago, and given the keys to a Century (or was it a Ciera?).
-I can’t be sure anymore.
+Before I lose my story thread, I was on a business trip to Chicago in 1986, and given the keys to an otherwise almost identical Olds Ciera.
 But lo and behold!
 When I found my car on the lot, it had this brand new coupe roof!
 I either hadn’t been reading Motor Trend faithfully enough, or GM had done one of its curious fleet numbers, sending out early production cars to the rental companies before they were properly introduced to the public.

 I admit I may have muffed the new coupe’s intro, but I swear GM did this kind of thing: my boss from NY came to visit me in what I think was 1987, and when we walked out to his rental to go for lunch, it was a car I had never seen or properly known of its existence: a Chevy Corsica!
 For a guy who couldn’t help but keep up on new car intros, even if it was cars that didn’t interest all that much, this was like driving up in a 1965 Chevy…six months before its introduction.
 Whoa!
 “Are you working for GM on the side, as a prototype tester?”